davindicode/cosyne-2023-generative-models/README.md

 **1. Regression**\
 This notebook considers methods used for regression - the case where we have both some observations and set of regressors that we think can predict our observations.
-We start from the simple case of linear regression and reformulate it as a Bayesian method, which can be generalized to the more complicated but powerful *Gaussian process* regression (see https://www.youtube.com/watch?v=cQAPIlMeL_g for a more thorough overview of the use of Gaussian processes in systems neuroscience).
+We start from the simple case of linear regression and reformulate it as a Bayesian method, which can be generalized to the more complicated but powerful *Gaussian process* regression (see this [video](https://www.youtube.com/watch?v=cQAPIlMeL_g) for a more thorough overview of the use of Gaussian processes in systems neuroscience).

 **2. Latent variable models (lvms)**\
 Having treated the case of regression, we then move on to latent variable models.
 This *unsupervised learning* setting generalizes regression to the case where we do now know the regressors but instead have to *infer* them from the data.